Kuiper Belt vs Oort Cloud: Difference and Comparison

 Key Takeaways

-1. Kuiper Belt is a region of the solar system beyond Neptune, containing mainly small icy bodies.
+1. Kuiper Belt is a region of the solar system beyond Neptune, containing small icy bodies.
 In contrast, Oort Cloud is a theoretical spherical cloud surrounding the solar system, containing icy bodies and comets.

 2. Kuiper Belt is relatively close to the Sun and contains objects with shorter orbits, whereas Oort Cloud is much farther away and contains objects with longer orbits.